 We are big fans of online estate agents offering hosted viewings to better bridge the gap to traditional estate agencies.
-Our Housesimple review has found not only does this agent offer hosted viewings for an additional fee of £35 per viewing.
+Our Housesimple review has found this agent offers unlimited hosted viewings for an additional fee of £315 which is pretty good value.

 All in all, Housesimple is a solid choice if you are considering using an online estate agent and live in an area they service.
 You can’t really do much better than free and they have some good customer reviews on the likes of TrustPilot and Feefo.

 So, Housesimple are clearly a reasonable option, but, if you want to compare them to other agents, select one below to run a head-to-head comparison:

 Top-Rated Online Estate Agents:

 |Estate Agent||Cheapest Package||'No Sale, No Fee'||Our Rating||Review||Official Site|